-If evidence of basic proficiency in reading, writing, and mathematics via transfer work or proficiency examinations is not demonstrated, the following courses may be required:
+A. Fundamental Skills ("Workshops").
+The Fundamental Skills requirements were designed to ensure that all Lakeland students possess the foundational abilities required for academic and professional success.
+If evidence of basic proficiency in reading, writing, and mathematics via transfer work or proficiency examination is not demonstrated, the following courses may be required: